-During 2007 and 2008 due to increased regulation and economic issues, Mirenco recognized the growing importance of tailpipe emissions control and the cost of vehicle operation.
+During 2008 and 2009 due to increased regulation and economic issues, Mirenco recognized the growing importance of tailpipe emissions control and the cost of vehicle operation.
 We believe that market attention to tailpipe emissions and demand for "green technologies" such as our DriverMax technology and our Mirenco Diesel Evaluation Procedure methodology will increase due to our distributor contract with Whayne Supply ("Whayne"), a Caterpillar dealer in Kentucky.
 As stated in our agreement with Whayne, we expect that Whayne will be the exclusive distributor for our Diesel Evaluation Procedure (MDEP), Fuel Tracker, data base management and related services for off-road, heavy equipment and on-highway vehicles and equipment markets throughout the United States and Canada.
 We believe that our relationship with Wayne will bring value to Mirenco by providing exposure to 60 Caterpillar dealers and their customers across the US and Canada.

-Mirenco continues to develop its data base as a significant component to its Mirenco Diesel Evaluation Procedure.
+Revenues during 2009 fell below the Company's expectations and Whayne Supply did not meet the minimum sales requirements defined in the contract, however, we feel that 2009 sales were significantly impacted by the financial crisis and economic downturn that followed.
+We believe that our continued relationship with Whayne will significantly improve the Company's revenues in the future.
+The Company is currently renegotiating the terms of our contract with WhayneMirenco continues to develop its data base as a significant component to its Mirenco Diesel Evaluation Procedure.
 With over 1,000,000 data points and a growing number of engines involved, the Program allows for a comparison of like engines to determine commonalities which are useful in recommended maintenance and technology application.